 After each Ohio State football game, we hand out grades and take a look at snap counts to reflect on what we watched after pouring back through game film.
-Let’s dive into all the fun of what we saw in the Twin Cities on Thursday night.
+Last Saturday against Oregon was far from a banner day for the team, especially on the defensive side of the ball.

 Ohio State Buckeyes top snap counts